aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/updating-and-removing-a-field/_index.md

 ## How to Apply Custom Formatting to Time Field

 By default Aspose.Words updates the TIME field with current culture short time format.
 We figured out that there is a difference between MS Word formatting and .NET/Windows formatting and also between different .NET Framework versions.
 If you want to format the Time field according to your requirement, you can achieve this by implementing the IFieldUpdateCultureProvider interface.
-Below code example demonstrates how to apply custom formatting to the Time field.
+Below code example shows how to apply custom formatting to the Time field.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-FieldUpdateCulture-FieldUpdateCultureProvider.cpp" >}}